ls1intum/Artemis/docs/dev/saml2-shibboleth.rst

             # - metadata: <URL>
             #   registrationid: <id>
             #   entityid: <id>

-    # The special extraction of registration numbers from attribute values as explained below is only applied to keys matching this regular expression. (optional)
-    # saml2.registration-number-extraction-key-pattern: 'uid'

-    # This regular expression is used to extract the registration number from an attribute value. (optional; required when 'registration-number-extraction-key-pattern' is configured)
-    # It has to contain the named capture group 'regNum'.
-    # In the example below, only the digits between 'somePrefix' and 'someSuffix' would be part of the registration number that is saved in Artemis.
-    # saml2.registration-number-extraction-value-pattern: 'somePrefix(?<regNum>\d+)someSuffix'

     # String used for the SAML2 login button.
 E.g. 'Shibboleth Login'
     info.saml2.button-label: 'SAML2 Login'